ilendl2/cookiecutter-django/README.rst

 Releases
 --------

-Want a stable release?
-You can find them at https://github.com/pydanny/cookiecutter-django/releases

 **note**: Cookiecutter won't support tagged releases until 0.7.0 comes out, which should be any day!
 Which means, if you want to use a tagged release of cookiecutter-django, then you have to install Cookiecutter directly from GitHub.
 To do that, follow these steps: